effector/eslint-plugin/rules/keep-options-order/keep-options-order.md

 # effector/keep-options-order

 Some of Effector-methods (e.g., `sample` and `guard`) accept config in object form.
-This form can be read as "when `clock` is triiered, take data from `source` pass it thru `filter`/`fn` and send to `target`".
+This form can be read as "when `clock` is triggered, take data from `source` pass it thru `filter`/`fn` and send to `target`".
 So, it is better to use semantic order of configuration properties — `clock -> source -> filter/fn -> target`.
 The rule enforces this order for any case.

 ```ts
 // 👍 great